 You can only access your pension before 55 if you’re in poor health or have a ‘protected’ pension age of less than 55.
 Speak to your pension scheme or pension provider if this is the case rather than someone offering to unlock your pension.

-If you’re over 55, you’re free to take your whole defined contribution pension fund with up to a quarter tax-free.
-You don’t normally need anyone’s help to do this – speak to your pension scheme or provider who will explain what steps you need to take.
+If you're over 55, you're free to take your whole defined contribution pension fund with up to 25% tax free.
+Although you don't normally need anyone's help to do this, we recommend that you look at guidance from Pension Wise or speak to a financial adviser before you make your decision.
+You can then speak to your pension scheme or provider who'll explain what steps you need to take.

 If your pension is a defined benefit pension (a specified pension payment or lump-sum on retirement) you should speak to your pension scheme or the trustees.
 They will explain whether you can take your pension and tax-free lump sum early or whether you will have to transfer to a defined contribution pension (based on how much is paid in) to do so.
 If it’s the latter, you’ll need to take regulated financial advice in most cases.